mohatt/website/README.md

 ### Production

-Generate a full static production build of the website
+Generate a fully static production build of the website
 ```sh
 $ pnpm build
 ```